alonz22/haproxy-dashboard/README.md

-## HAProxy Configurator - v1.3.3
+# HAProxy Configurator - v1.3.4

-### Disclaimer
+### ⚠️ Disclaimer
-This HAProxy Configurator is a tool to assist in generating configurations for HAProxy, a powerful and widely used open-source load balancer and proxy server.
-It is intended to simplify the process of creating HAProxy configurations for specific use cases.
-This HAProxy Configurator is not affiliated with, endorsed, or maintained by the HAProxy project.
-HAProxy is a registered trademark of its respective owners.
+This HAProxy Configurator is an independent tool designed to simplify HAProxy configuration through a web interface.
+It is not affiliated with or endorsed by the official HAProxy project.

+---

+## 🚀 What’s New in 1.3.4

+- ✅ **Refactored codebase** – cleaner, modular structure.
+- 🌑 **Dark mode UI** – toggle-friendly interface for low-light environments.
+- 🔐 **Basic HTTP Authentication** – secured access via `.cfg`-based credentials.
+- 🔧 **Dynamic Backend Server Addition** – add servers on-the-fly without page reloads.
+- 🌐 **IPv6 Frontend Support** – configure IPv6 listeners.

+---

-## Description
+## 📋 Description
-The HAProxy Configurator provides a user-friendly web interface where users can input their desired configuration parameters, such as frontend and backend settings, backend servers, load balancing methods, health checks, sticky sessions, SSL certificates, ACLs, and more.
-The tool then generates the corresponding HAProxy configuration file based on the provided inputs.

-Important Notes
-This tool is intended to be used as an aid in generating HAProxy configurations and to make the process more accessible and efficient.
-However, it does not replace or outperform HAProxy's built-in functionality or configuration capabilities.

-While we strive to ensure the accuracy and correctness of the generated configurations, it is essential to review the resulting configuration file carefully before deploying it in production environments.
-The user is responsible for thoroughly testing and verifying the configuration for their specific use case.
+HAProxy Configurator offers a rich GUI to create, validate, and manage HAProxy configurations.
+Features include frontend/backend setup, health checks, ACLs, SSL, WAF rules, and more — all without manually editing `haproxy.cfg`.

+---

-## Requirements
+## ✅ Requirements
-Before using the HAProxy Configurator, ensure that your system meets the following requirements:

-1.A user with high privileges (sudo or root).

-2.HAProxy: HAProxy must be installed on your system.
-The configurator relies on HAProxy to manage load balancing and proxying.
-Please install HAProxy using the package manager for your specific OS.

-3.Python 3: The HAProxy Configurator is implemented in Python 3.
-Make sure Python 3 is installed on your system to run the configurator.

-4.Port 5000 Available: The configurator runs as a web application and listens on port 5000.
-Ensure that port 5000 is available and not occupied by any other process.
+1. **Root or sudo privileges**
+2. **HAProxy** installed on your system
+3. **Python 3**
+4. Port `5000` must be available (for the web interface)

 ## Install: